bradkav/GSS2018_Cosmology/README.md

 * Smoothed particle hydrodynamics - arXiv:1007.1245

 Email if you need some more guidance!
 We can also give you some more feedback on Friday.

+### Comments on the scripts

+It doesn't look like you've uploaded your scripts, so make sure you do that by the end of the course!
+From what we've seen in the scripts sessions so far, it looks like you're doing well, but here are a few suggestions/hints anyway:

+* Don't be afraid to add some markdown cells so that you can add text/latex to your notebooks.
+You can add explanations so that people know what you're doing and add some equations (equations of motion, hubble rate, whatever).
+Try to tell the story so that people can follow.
+* Try to save some figures (use `savefig` in `matplotlib`) so that people can see the plots even if they don't want to run the notebook.
+Similarly, if your code takes a long time to run, try to save the output (use `numpy.savetxt') so that you can load and plot the results later.
+That way you don't have to rerun the slow computations every time!